-Our educational program is invested in diversity, equity and inclusion, especially in recruiting trainees and staff, serving our patient populations, and in providing comprehensive and informed treatment intervention.
-This approach is designed to teach residents the fundamental skills required for certification and practice in general psychiatry.
-I humbly offer my belief that we are very skilled at teaching, and our residents are skilled at learning.
-For more than 10 years, our graduates taking the boards have a 100% pass rate on their first attempt.
-Also, our residents have been top finalists in the APA MindGames for the past two years.
-Most importantly, patients in our community provide feedback that our residents help people find better outcomes through mutually discovering better questions.
+Our educational program is invested in diversity, equity and inclusion, especially in recruiting trainees and staff, serving our patient populations, and in providing comprehensive, humanistic treatment.
+This approach is designed to teach residents the fundamental skills required for ABPN certification and practice in psychiatry.
+Our graduates for +15 years have a 100% success rate on the ABPN board exam.

-We also actively assist residents in developing their special interests, such as child psychiatry, forensic psychiatry, integrative medicine, psychosomatic psychiatry, addiction psychiatry, geriatric psychiatry, and psychiatric research.
+We also actively assist residents in developing their special interests, such as child psychiatry, forensic psychiatry, integrative medicine, psychosomatic psychiatry, geriatric psychiatry, addiction medicine, neurotherapeutics, and psychiatric research.
 We emphasize a strong academic orientation with attention to the excellence of the clinical rotations.
-We believe that the cornerstone of an excellent residency lies in the fine balance of supervised clinical work, a stimulating and comprehensive didactic program, and exciting research opportunities in a supportive and flexible environment.
+Orienting toward an excellent residency lies in balancing supervised clinical work, stimulating and comprehensive didactic programming, and exciting research opportunities in a supportive and flexible environment.

 Jason Curry, DO